Skip to Content

 Pennsylvania Temporary Assistance for Needy Families (TANF)

-As a condition of eligibility, those receiving cash benefits are required to complete and sign an agreement to engage in work activities that will lead to employment.
+As a condition of eligibility, cash assistance recipients must complete and sign an agreement to participate in work activities that will lead to employment.

 How much cash assistance will I get in PA?